 The most common type of sleep apnea, Obstructive Sleep Apnea (OSA), is itself common.
 It’s estimated one in five adults have at least mild symptoms of the condition characterized by partial and full airway obstruction during sleep.
 But the National Institutes of Health reports more than 85% of individuals with “clinically significant” OSA have never been diagnosed as such.
-Drs Randall Viola and Judith Whitcomb are happy to share everything you need to know about sleep apnea in Nashua, NH, given the far-reaching health and quality of life consequences for patients with undetected sleep apnea.
+Dr. Judith Whitcomb are happy to share everything you need to know about sleep apnea in Nashua, NH, given the far-reaching health and quality of life consequences for patients with undetected sleep apnea.

 Sleep apnea, in three types